The main types of surfboard foam blanks

 Expanded Polystyrene (EPS)

-A version of polystyrene that features small foam balls, in a close.
-It is an extremely light and buoyant material, and very difficult to shape by hand.
+A version of polystyrene that features small foam balls in a closed cell.
+It is an extremely light and buoyant material and very difficult to shape by hand.

 As a result, surfboards made out of EPS foam are usually molded by shaping machines.
 EPS surfboards are the most environmentally sustainable choice.